 Klein, 52, joined Genworth in April 2011 from Barclays Capital, where he was a managing director, and has led Lehman Brothers Holdings Inc.’s insurance and pension solutions groups.
 He has a bachelor’s degree from Hope College in Holland, Michigan, and a master’s in statistics and actuarial science from the University of Iowa, according to the firm’s website.

-Genworth said yesterday that first-quarter net income (GNW) fell 20 percent to $47 million, or 9 cents a share, from $59 million, or 12 cents, a year earlier.
-Operating profit, which excludes some investment results, was 6 cents a share, missing the 13- cent average estimate (GNW) of 10 analysts surveyed by Bloomberg.
+Genworth said yesterday that first-quarter net income (GNW:US) fell 20 percent to $47 million, or 9 cents a share, from $59 million, or 12 cents, a year earlier.
+Operating profit, which excludes some investment results, was 6 cents a share, missing the 13- cent average estimate (GNW:US) of 10 analysts surveyed by Bloomberg.
 Genworth’s Australian mortgage insurer booked a $21 million loss in the quarter after claims costs rose.

 “We are very disappointed about performance of our Australia MI business this quarter and its impact on the timing of the minority IPO,” Klein said in the statement.
 “We remain committed to completing this strategic initiative while working on other actions to improve performance in our businesses and generate and manage capital.”